logicuniverse/manifesto/README.md

 - **X-Axis (Push/Pull):** Can it respond to pushed signals?
 (Yes: `+X` / No: `-X`)
 - **Y-Axis (Time/Space):** Is it time-dependent?
 (Yes: `+Y` / No: `-Y`)

-As an opinionated implementation of this pure topology, the current LogicUniverse framework utilizes these coordinates to define four primary Logic Units (LUs):
+As a canonical implementation of this pure topology, the current LogicUniverse framework utilizes these coordinates to define four primary Logic Units (LUs):

 - **Combinational LU (-X, -Y):** Does not respond to push signals (lazy evaluation) and has no temporal state (pure spatial computation).
 - **Sequential LU (-X, +Y):** Does not respond to push signals, but executes step-by-step strictly governed by the temporal axis.